Labor Day: Berlin workers' rally defies social distancing ban | DW | 01.05.2020

 Around a thousand people have ignored a ban on groups of more than 20 to gather in Berlin to mark the annual holiday for workers' rights.
 Authorities deployed 5,000 police officers to break up unauthorized protests.

-While most German workers marked Labor Day online, more than 1,000 people gathered illegally in the Berlin neighborhood of Kreuzberg on Friday evening.
+While most German workers marked Labor Day online, more than 1,000 people rallied illegally in the Berlin neighborhood of Kreuzberg the traditional center for left-wing May Day protests, on Friday evening.

 The protesters ignored a ban on public gatherings of more than 20 people due to the coronavirus pandemic.